 Close shot showing new mounting bolts recessed into the new plate.

-Testing the pulleys and belt.
+Testing the pulleys and belts.

 View of the motor mounted on the new plate.